-“At Rutgers, we look at [SAT] scores between 1060 and 1260, [which is] the middle range that half of regularly admitted students fall within,” says Craig Westman, associate chancellor for enrollment management at Rutgers University-Camden.
+“At Rutgers, we look at [SAT] scores between 1040 and 1270, [which is] the middle range that half of regularly admitted students fall within,” says Craig Westman, vice chancellor for enrollment management at Rutgers University-Camden.
 However, he adds, “We take a holistic approach and consider high school GPA, especially grades in the core subjects of math, English and science, the senior year transcript and AP courses.
 We also look at the type of course that brought down a GPA.
-If this class was not a core subject, [it’s] less important.”
+If this class wasn’t a core subject, [it’s] less important.”

-Carrete says the weight of SAT and ACT scores depends on the school and a host of other factors.
+Nava says the weight of SAT and ACT scores depends on the school and a host of other factors.
 “You don’t know from school to school how heavily these scores will be measured,” he says.
-“As counselors, we see kids get in whose test scores are not so good...On the other hand, STEM students (science, technology, engineering and math) must adhere to higher standards.”
+“As counselors, we see kids get in whose test scores aren’t so good...On the other hand, STEM (science, technology, engineering and math) students must adhere to higher standards.”

 Are prep classes a must?

-Prep classes are really helpful, says Carrete.
-They acquaint students with the format of the tests, assess areas of weakness and offer practice sessions to help students improve their proficiency.
-The more comfortable students are taking a test, the better they’ll do.
+Prep classes are really helpful, says Nava.
+They acquaint students with the format of the tests, assess areas of weakness and provide practice sessions to help students improve their proficiency.
+The more comfortable students are with testing, the better they’ll likely do.

 How do I know which prep class is right?

-“Some students begin prepping to take the PSAT during their first year of high school,” says Carrete.
+“Some students begin prepping to take the PSAT during their first year of high school,” says Nava.
 That’s probably because the PSAT, administered during sophomore year, qualifies students for national scholarships.
-But most students wait until tenth grade to start prepping.
+But most wait until tenth grade to start prepping.

-When will my high schooler first take the tests?
+When will my high schooler take the tests?
 How many times should she take them?

 “Most NJ school counselors would encourage their students to take the test no more than three times,” says Karas.
-“Without intervention and additional supports, scores do not change that significantly.
-Also, due to the test duration, students lose interest and momentum, and therefore don’t perform as well.”
+“Without intervention and additional supports, scores don’t change that significantly.
+Also, due to test duration, students lose interest and momentum, and therefore don’t perform as well.”